Federalist Party

-Federalist policies called for a national bank, tariffs and good relations with Great Britain as expressed in the Jay Treaty negotiated in 1794.
+Federalist policies called for a national bank, tariffs, and good relations with Great Britain as expressed in the Jay Treaty negotiated in 1794.
 Hamilton developed the concept of implied powers and successfully argued the adoption of that interpretation of the Constitution.
-Their political opponents, the Democratic-Republicans led by Jefferson, denounced most of the Federalist policies, especially the bank and implied powers; and vehemently attacked the Jay Treaty as a sell-out of republican values to the British monarchy.
+The Democratic-Republicans led by Jefferson denounced most of the Federalist policies, especially the bank and implied powers, and vehemently attacked the Jay Treaty as a sell-out of American interests to Britain.
 The Jay Treaty passed and the Federalists won most of the major legislative battles in the 1790s.
 They held a strong base in the nation's cities and in New England.
 They factionalized when President Adams secured peace with France, to the anger of Hamilton's larger faction.
-After the Jeffersonians, whose base was in the rural South and West, won the hard-fought presidential election of 1800, the Federalists never returned to power.
+The Jeffersonians won the presidential election of 1800, and the Federalists never returned to power.
 They recovered some strength through their intense opposition to the War of 1812, but they practically vanished during the Era of Good Feelings that followed the end of the war in 1815.

 The Federalists left a lasting legacy in the form of a strong federal government.
 After losing executive power, they decisively shaped Supreme Court policy for another three decades through Chief Justice John Marshall.

-Rise
+Background

+The term "Federalist" was previously used to refer to a somewhat different coalition of nationalists led by Washington, which advocated replacing the weaker national government under the Articles of Confederation with a new Constitution in 1789.
+This early coalition included Hamilton and James Madison.

+The Federalists of this time were rivaled by the Anti-Federalists, who opposed the ratification of the Constitution and objected to creating a stronger central government.
+The critiques of the Constitution raised by the Anti-Federalists influenced the creation of the Bill of Rights.
+Federalists responded to these objections by promising to add a bill of rights as amendments to the Constitution to satisfy these concerns, which aided in securing acceptance and ratification of the Constitution by the states.
+The new United States Congress, initially with a Federalist majority, submitted to the states a series of amendments to guarantee specific freedoms and rights; once ratified, these would become the first ten amendments to the Constitution.